smtkanchana66/Linux-Bible/README.md

 ## License

-This Linux Command Bible is licensed under [License Name].
+This Linux Command Bible is licensed under [Apache-2.0 license].
 See the [LICENSE](LICENSE) file for details.